nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 ### Scraping courses

-Courses, unfortunately, would be a little trickier to scrape that subject areas.
+Courses, unfortunately, would be a little trickier to scrape than subject areas.
 I’d first need to fetch and parse the first page, then use the `/CourseTitlesView` to extract the subsequent pages.
-And, we’d need to make it parallel.
+And, I wanted to make it parallel.
 I started with parallelism code.

 ```go
 var subjectAreas = ScrapeSubjectAreas()